mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/command_line/index.md

 With `npm` we have the choice of installing tools globally — so we can access them anywhere — or locally to the current project directory.

-There are pros and cons each way — and following lists of pros and cons for globally installing are far from exhaustive.
+There are pros and cons each way — and the following lists of pros and cons for globally installing are far from exhaustive.

 **Pros of installing globally:**